 - type IV - adhesion tears: occurs in sudden injuries of the chest wall where prior pleuropulmonary adhesions had been created

-Pattern can be similar to contusion but can also have added rib fractures and pneumothoraces.
+The pattern can be similar to contusion but can also have added rib fractures and pneumothoraces.
 Gaseous lucencies may be seen in or adjacent to the areas of consolidation.

 Due to normal pulmonary elastic recoil, lung tissues surrounding a laceration often pull back from the laceration itself.
 This results in the laceration manifesting at CT as a round or oval cavity, instead of having the linear appearance typically seen in other solid organs.